geoserver/geoserver/doc/en/user/source/services/wms/vendor.rst

 .. note::
   The Axis order of WKT must be East/North regardless of WMS version.
-  This parameter does not for Complex features.
+  Currently this parameter is ignored for layers with Complex features.